-The CSIRO has developed a scientifically rigorous monitoring methodology to gather updated information about the status of the national grey-headed flying-fox population and population trends (see below).
-The Commonwealth and state governments are working together to implement a multi-year monitoring program, based on the CSIRO's methodology (see below).
+The CSIRO has developed a scientifically rigorous monitoring methodology to gather updated information about the status of the national Grey-headed Flying-fox population and population trends (see below).
+The Commonwealth and state governments are working together to implement a multi-year monitoring programme, based on the CSIRO's methodology (see below).

 - A monitoring method for the grey-headed flying-fox, Pteropus poliocephalus (PDF - 1,127 KB) | (Word - 4,209 KB)

-On 29 July 2011, the Australian Government announced a new commitment of $6 million for Hendra virus research, including $1 million from the Department of Sustainability Environment Water Populations and Communities (DSEWPaC).
+On 29 July 2011, the Australian Government announced a new commitment of $6 million for Hendra virus research, including $1 million from the Department of the Environment (DoE).
 Australian Government Hendra funding will complement contributions of $3 million each from the NSW and Queensland Governments.
-The National Hendra Virus Research Program has allocated $9 million to a number of Hendra virus, human health and flying-fox related research projects which will continue until 2015.
+The National Hendra Virus Research Programme has allocated $9 million to a number of Hendra virus, human health and Flying-fox related research projects which will continue until 2015.
 The National Health and Medical Research Council has also allocated $3 million to research projects to better understand and fight Hendra virus.

-The NFFMP will be focused primarily on monitoring national grey-headed and spectacled flying-fox populations, however within the range of these two species, counts of black and little red flying foxes will be undertaken.
-The monitoring program will include four census's per year for the first three years.
-The NFFMP is being coordinated by CSIRO and DSEWPAC with additional resources and support from relevant state governments.
-CSIRO is also contributing resources into the radio tracking component of the program and working on and funding separately the development of a new generation of energy-efficient technologies that can continuously track the position of flying-foxes.
+The NFFMP will be focused primarily on monitoring national Grey-headed and Spectacled Flying-fox populations, however within the range of these two species, counts of Black and Little Red Flying-foxes will also be undertaken.
+The monitoring programme will include four censuses per year for the first three years.
+The NFFMP is being coordinated by CSIRO and DoE, with additional resources and support from relevant state governments.
+CSIRO is also contributing resources into the radio tracking component of the programme and working on and funding separately the development of a new generation of energy-efficient technologies that can continuously track the position of Flying-foxes.

-Reports of counts under the National Flying Fox Monitoring Program are published below once the data has been checked and analysed.
+Reports of counts under the National Flying Fox Monitoring Programme are published below once the data has been checked and analysed.